enthought/mayavi/docs/source/mayavi/overview.rst

     * Easy to extend with added sources, components, modules and data filters.

-    * Provides an `Envisage`_ plugin.
+    * Provides an `Envisage`_ plug-in.
 This implies that it is:

           - easy to use other Envisage plugins in Mayavi.
 For example, Mayavi provides an embedded Python shell.
-This is an Envisage plugin and requires one line of code to include in Mayavi.
+This is an Envisage plug-in and requires one line of code to include in Mayavi.

           - easy to use Mayavi inside Envisage based applications.
-            Thus, any envisage based application can readily use the mayavi plugin and script it to visualize data.
+            Thus, any envisage based application can readily use the mayavi plug-in and script it to visualize data.

     * wxPython/Qt4 based GUI (thanks entirely to Traits, PyFace and Envisage).
 It is important to note that there is no wxPython or